 - It comes with a “Companion App” – although this is really just a gimmick.
 The app includes some tips for enjoying your espresso, displays the status of the machine and shows instructions for how to use various functions.
 The app isn’t able to change settings though, so you’re not likely to use it often.

 - There is the option to add a water filter to the Caffeo Solo and Milk.
 A single filter is included with the machine, but you’ll need to buy additional filters separately.
+If you’re not sure what you need, check out this post on water composition.

 - A passive cup warmer is included.
 This is great for heating your cup before brewing.